borisbanushev/stockpredictionai/readme.md

 # 5. Hyperparameters optimization <a class="anchor" id="hyperparams_optim"></a>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;After the GAN trains on the 200 epocgs it will record the MAE (which is the error function in the LSTM, the $G$) and pass it as a reward value to the Reinforcement learning that will decide whether to change the hyperparameters of keep training with the same set of hyperparameters.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;After the GAN trains on the 200 epochs it will record the MAE (which is the error function in the LSTM, the $G$) and pass it as a reward value to the Reinforcement learning that will decide whether to change the hyperparameters of keep training with the same set of hyperparameters.
 As described later, this approach is strictly for experimenting with RL.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If the RL decides it will update the hyperparameters it will call Bayesian optimisation (discussed below) library that will give the next best expected set of the hyperparams.